How To Pick A Doctor (Or Break Up With One)

 If you're young and pretty healthy, it's totally fine to prioritize convenience.
 Look for a doctor who is close to your home or work.
 Many offices offer evening or weekend hours, and some will do virtual visits for simple problems like a urinary tract infection or a cold.
 You can and should call and ask about amenities like these when you make your first appointment.

-But for those of you who have some medical problems or have been hospitalized in the last year, it's important that you see a primary care doctor who shares electronic medical records with any specialists you see.
+But for those of you who have some medical problems or have been hospitalized in the past year, it's important that you see a primary care doctor who shares electronic medical records with any specialists you see.
 This allows your doctor or nurse to communicate with your specialists about your treatment plan — which can be crucial for your health.

 "As a practicing physician, I know how much better it is for us to take care of patients when we can all see the electronic medical record of what's been going on," Manning says.
 "It just allows for continuity."

-All this means you should probably look for a doctor who works for the same hospital system or physician's group as a variety of specialists and hospitals.
+All of this means you should probably look for a doctor who works for the same hospital system or physician's group as do a variety of specialists and hospitals.
 You can find this out on your doctor's website or by asking when you call the office.
-Be aware, this isn't the same thing as checking if they're in your insurance network.
+Be aware, this isn't the same thing as checking whether the doctor is in your insurance network.

 Look for a personal connection